cdl-geneseo/geneseo-dictionary/B/Brodie-Commons.md

 # Brodie Commons

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Brodie Commons

 Created by  Unknown User (tjc13), last modified by  Unknown User (jmb53) on Nov 20, 2012

 (brodi: kamnz) n.
 A student lounge on the north side of the first floor of the Brodie Building.Fall 2008- Term is still in use by students in the School of the Arts.J.Boselli, 2012: 87% of those surveyed could identify the term, but there was confusion as to whether the term referred to the building's courtyard or lounge.